MarcoDVisser/CV/MASTER.md

 :	   **Speaker** at the Netherlands Annual Ecology Meeting.
 February 2012.
 Quantifying dispersal kernels through inverse modeling.

 2010
-:	 **Oral presentation** at the Smithsonian Tropical Research Institute.
-Panama.
-August 2010.
-Density-dependence in a Neotropical palm: the role of dispersal, seed predation and trophic interactions.
 :	  **Invited speaker** at the 5th International Symposium-Workshop on Frugivores and Seed Dispersal.
 Montpellier, France.
 June 2010.
 Measuring dispersal kernels through inverse modeling: density dependence of seed dispersal in a Neotropical palm.
 :	   **Speaker** at Plant Population Biology: Crossing Borders.
 Gfo-conference, Nijmegen, Netherlands.
 May 2010.
 Strict mast fruiting for a tropical dipterocarp tree: a demographic cost-benefit analysis

 2009
 :	 **Oral presentation** at the Smithsonian Tropical Research Institute.
 Panama.
 December 2009.
 Density-dependent dispersal and seed predation in a Neotropical palm.

 2008
 :	  **Oral presentation** at the workshop on stochastic elasticity and matrix modeling.
 Nijmegen, the Netherlands, June 2008.
 Strict masting in the tropical tree species Shorea leprosula: demographic consequences and evolutionary benefit of predator satiation.